BryanQuigley/voteinit/index.md

 * Prop 1 - Mental Health Care and Addiction Treatment Reform & Bonds to Build Places for Treatment and Supportive Housing.
 [LWV against.](https://lwvc.org/ballot-measure/prop-1-2024/no-on-prop-1/).

-* US Senate - still researchingq
+* US Senate
+  PVG - says pick your favorite between Barbara Lee, Katie Porter, and Adam Schiff that all are good choices.
+  I haven't found anyone to actually endorse one over the others.

 ## Local